-The proposed project includes the construction of a new MLCP and provides vehicle and pedestrian access to the existing International P1 MLCP.
-Road realignments, a new intersection on Airport Drive and car park access are also included within the proposed project.
+The proposed project includes the construction of a new MLCP, and provides vehicle and pedestrian access to the existing International P1 MLCP.
+Road realignments, on-grade car parks, and a new intersection on Airport Drive are also included within the proposed project.